oracle-livelabs/goldengate/goldengate-microservices23ai/introduction/gb-intro.md

 ## About this Workshop

-Oracle GoldenGate is the market leading technology for real-time heterogeneous data integration and building global transactional data fabrics.
-This workshop guides how to build fast pipelines both ways using Oracle GoldenGate 23ai Microservices WebUI.
+Oracle GoldenGate is the market-leading technology for real-time heterogeneous data integration and building global transactional data fabrics.
+This workshop guides you through building fast pipelines both ways by setting up a two-way data replication between East and West cloud databases using the Oracle GoldenGate 23ai Microservices WebUI.

    ![GoldenGate deployment console sign in](./images/23aibidirection.png " ")

-we're doing bidrectional or two-way replication ...

 Estimated workshop time: 2 hours

 ### About Oracle GoldenGate 23ai Microservices WebUI

-Oracle GoldenGate 23ai Microservices WebUI is a fully-managed service that uses Oracle GoldenGate Microservices to help you replicate data in real time, at scale, in the cloud.

-Oracle GoldenGate Microservices Architecture has been introduced since Oracle GoldenGate version 12.3.
-With each new release, Oracle has improved the Microservices architecture.
-Oracle GoldenGate 23ai includes a brand-new user interface with additional features and an updated end user experience.
+Oracle GoldenGate 23ai Microservices WebUI is a fully-managed service that uses Oracle GoldenGate Microservices to help you replicate data in real-time, at scale, in the cloud.
+Oracle GoldenGate 23ai includes a brand-new user interface with additional features and an updated end-user experience.

-all new releases... list 3 things
+GoldenGate 23ai has many new features, such as Data Streams for Pub/Sub access to database events via AsyncAPI, an updated graphical user experience, enhanced security management and user authorization, and so much more!
+Among its many new features, it now supports real-time replication for enterprise-class vector embeddings to improve Generative AI and large language model accuracy.

 ### Prerequisites